JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end
 ```

-The function heads can be scanned quickly and easily - saving time and frustration.
+The function heads can be scanned quickly, easily, and the "why" of "why would this code path be taken?" is obvious.

 ## Indexing: Not Just For the Database